centreon/centreon-documentation/versioned_docs/version-23.10/alerts-notifications/manage-alerts.md

 ![image](../assets/alerts/downtime.png)

--   The **Host Name** field defines the host concerned by the downtime
+-   The **Host Name** field defines the host concerned by downtime
--   The **Service** field defines the service concerned by the downtime
+-   The **Service** field defines the service concerned by downtime
--   If the **Fixed** box is checked, the downtime is fixed.
+-   If the **Fixed** box is checked, the downtime period is fixed.
 Otherwise, it is flexible
--   If the downtime is flexible, the **Duration** field defines the length of the downtime
+-   If the downtime period is flexible, the **Duration** field defines the length of the downtime
--   The **Start Time** and **End Time** fields define the beginning and end date of the downtime.
+-   The **Start Time** and **End Time** fields define the beginning and end date of the downtime period.
 Downtime cannot start or end after December 31, 2099, 11:59 pm.
--   The **Comments** field can be used to indicate why the downtime is defined
+-   The **Comments** field can be used to indicate why downtime is defined.

 ## Recurrent downtimes